magda-io/magda/docs/docs/building-and-running.md

 This can take a while as it does a lot - downloading all the docker images, starting them up and running database migration jobs.
 You can see what's happening by opening another tab and running `kubectl get pods -w`.

-Also note that by default there won't be any sleuthers running, as some of them can be very CPU intensive.
-You can toggle them on by specifying `--set tags.sleuther-<sleuthername>=true` when you run `helm upgrade`.
+Also note that by default there won't be any minions running, as some of them can be very CPU intensive.
+You can toggle them on by specifying `--set tags.minion-<minionname>=true` when you run `helm upgrade`.

 ### Crawl Data